Editing theses and dissertations: an ethical guide

 Is it ethical to hire an editor?

 Yes!
-But you do need prior permission, so check with your supervisor first before you start investigating options.
+But you do need prior permission, so check with your graduate supervisor first before you start investigating options.
 Then to help ensure your editing arrangements meet your institution’s ethical standards, follow these guidelines:

 Contact a professional.

-- CAUTION: Avoid dissertation-editing services that
+• CAUTION: avoid dissertation-editing services that

-- aren’t affiliated with a reputable editing association
+• are not affiliated with a reputable editing association

-- don’t require your supervisor’s permission beforehand
+• do not require your supervisor’s permission beforehand

 Get written, signed permission from your thesis supervisor.